dylanaraps/neofetch/README.md

 - metakirby5: Providing great feedback as well as ideas for the script.

+- Screenfetch:
-- Screenfetch: I've used some snippets as a base for a few functions in this script.
+    - I've used some snippets as a base for a few functions in this script.
+    - I've used the ascii art from here.

 - @jrgz: Helping me test the Mac OS X version.